competor/PuzzleScript/README.md

 * ~~stop the playing music (why???)~~

-* also, change the BGM. for example, if you go to the next level.
+* ~~also, change the BGM. for example, if you go to the next level.~~ If you want to change the bgm, don't use `Startlevel`.
+Instead, This would be nice to be coded with `run_rules_on_level_start`, when some init-object is there, play BGMnn` in the first turn.

 * change the tone.